WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS YELLOW FLOWERS CONTACT US

 Prairie Dog Knoll Trail, Abajo Mountains, Utah, June 25, 2004.

-Osmorhiza chilensis and Osmorhiza depauperata are wispy, very delicate plants easily over-looked even though they are common.
-They grow singly, as in this picture, or in large colonies lining trails.
+Osmorhiza depauperata is a wispy, very delicate plant easily over-looked even though it is very common.
+It grows singly, as in this picture, or in large colonies lining trails.
 Tiny white flowers are grouped in equally tiny sprays.
-These give way to long, cylindrical seed pods.
+These give way to long, very narrow seed pods.

 Apiaceae (Parsley Family)